bilal-fazlani/swiftbar4s/README.md

 You can create text, web links, shell commands and plugin actions.

-All the items support configuratios such as color, text size, image, emojis etc.
+All the items support configurations such as color, text size, image, emojis etc.